srcimon/screwbox/docs/docs/guides/common-issues.md

 ## Metal Rendering issues

+The default rendering api on MacOs is Metal.
 Metal rendering is currently affected by [JDK-8371679](https://bugs.java.com/bugdatabase/view_bug?bug_id=JDK-8371679) which results in some weird pixel snapping effects on the screen edges.
 To avoid these issues switch to OpenGl render.